 Safe Walking in the Winter

-free while walking in these often treacherous conditions.
+while walking in these often treacherous conditions.

-Walking to and from parking lots or between buildings during the winter requires special attention to avoid slipping and falling on ice.
+Walking to and from parking lots or between buildings at work during the winter requires special attention to avoid slipping and falling on ice.
 With an increase of extreme winter weather events in the Northeast, slips and falls are some of the most frequent types of injuries reported.
-Always be aware of the potential dangers associated with snow and ice and learn how to walk safely on icy and slippery surfaces.
+Always be constantly aware of the potential dangers associated with snow and ice and learn how to walk safely on icy and slippery surfaces.

 Walking on Ice